Burrata Bruschetta is a delightful combination of creamy cheese, toasty Italian bread and jammy tomatoes that make a wonderful and easy appetizer.

 Tips to make bruschetta

-Bruschetta translates to toasted bread and it is the perfect vehicle for this jammy tomatoes and creamy cheese.
+Bruschetta translates in Italian to "toasted bread" and it is the perfect vehicle for this jammy tomatoes and creamy cheese.

 Slice the bread into about 1 inch pieces making sure they are thick enough to hold the topping but still easy to take a bite.